 One of the most common reasons for pressure washer failure after prolonged inactivity is stale fuel.
 If fuel sits in the machine for an extended period, it can degrade and cause starting problems.
 Old fuel can clog the carburetor or fuel lines, preventing the engine from igniting.
 To overcome this issue, drain the old fuel and replace it with fresh fuel before attempting to start the pressure washer.

-See also How To Remove Washer From Pressure Gage
+See also How To Gravity Feed A Pressure Washer

 2. Clogged Fuel System